MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-perform-an-aqs-search-by-using-ews-in-exchange.md

 description: "Find out how to search with query strings and AQS in your EWS Managed API or EWS application."
 ---

-# How to: Perform an AQS search by using EWS in Exchange
+# Perform an AQS search by using EWS in Exchange

 Find out how to search with query strings and AQS in your EWS Managed API or EWS application.